 The scheme available to non-teaching staff is the Greater Manchester Pension Fund (GMPF).
 The GMPF is a final salary defined benefit scheme.
 The assets of the scheme for Aquinas 6th Form College are pooled with similar institutions for actuarial valuation purposes.
-The total pension contribution made by the College to the Scheme for the year ended 31 July 2014 was £251,618, of which employer's contributions totalled £173,258 and employee's contributions totalled £78,358.
-The agreed employee contribution rates for future years (effective from April 2008) are a tiered system of rates related to levels of pensionable pay - these currently range from 5.5% to 7.2%.
-The agreed employer contribution rates are April 2013 to Mar 2014 - 14.9% and April 2014 to Mar 2015 - 15.6%.
+The total pension contribution made by the College to the Scheme for the year ended 31 July 2015 was £274k of which employer's contributions totalled £191k and employee's contributions totalled £83k.
+The agreed employee contribution rates for future years (effective from April 2014) are a tiered system of rates related to levels of pensionable pay - these currently range from 5.5% to 12.5%.
+The agreed employer contribution rates are April 2014 to Mar 2015 - 15.6% and April 2015 to Mar 2016 - 16.3%.

 The pension cost is assessed every three years in accordance with the advice of an independent qualified actuary.
-The latest actuarial valuation of the scheme was at 31 March 2013.
+The latest actuarial valuation of the scheme was at 31 March 2013 updated to 31 March 2015 by a qualified independent actuary.
 The next valuation will be with effect from 31 March 2016 with employer contribution rates effective from April 2017.
-The assumptions and other data that had the most significant effect on the determination of the contribution levels at the March 2013 valuation were as follows:
+The assumptions and other data that had the most significant effect on the determination of the contribution levels at the March 2013 valuation were as below: